-Limited data are available in patients with hepatic impairment, therefore fluconazole should be administered with caution to patients with liver dysfunction (see sections 4.4 and 4.8).
+Limited data are available in patients with hepatic impairment, therefore fluconazole should be administered with caution to patients with liver dysfunction (see sections 4.4 Special warnings and precautions for use and 4.8 Undesirable effects).

 Paediatric population

 A maximum dose of 400 mg daily should not be exceeded in paediatric population.